pabtomas/flagbox/README.md

 1. reset `,` mark,
 2. keep `,,` mark,
 3. and reset `,,,` marks
-Why ?
+Why?
 Because for the first and third alias' indexes, you placed `?` characters.

 </br>